 The masterplan for the 6.9 hectare development links the station to the city centre and delivers 700,000 sq ft of mixed-use development including offices, a hotel, retail/ leisure and 350 new homes.

 Phase 1 of development work was opened on 10 September 2010 by Sir Michael Lyons, Chairman of the English Cities Fund.
 The development comprises of a public square surrounded by 3 new buildings (offices and apartments), a 1,500 multi-storey car park and a new section of the Emerald Ring, the City's inner ring road.

 Work commenced in August 2010 on the new council offices, completed in October 2012.
 The building caters for over 1,000 staff and hosts the new city library and museum.
-The building was opened to the public by Sir David Attenborough 2013.
+The building was opened to the public by Sir David Attenborough in September 2013.

 Phase 3 New Westgate Rail Station

 East Coast secured £7.1m of Government funding, with a £1m contribution from the developers ( English Cities Fund) in November 2011, to build the new Westgate rail station building.